firebird-finance/firebird-docs/docs/gvVALUEguide.md

 3. Select the '_98% gvVALUE-B - 2% BUSD_' pool (direct link: https://bsc.valuedefi.io/#/vfarm/0xd56339F80586c08B7a4E3a68678d16D37237Bd96/4)
 ![Guide](img/gvVALUE_4_3.png)

-4. Click the "Add liquidity" link
+4. Click the "_Add liquidity_" link
 ![Guide](img/gvVALUE_4_4.png)

 5. Define the amount of $gvVALUE-B and $BUSD you wish to provide liquidity for